jones58/typespotting/README.md

 - Introduce other fonts so it could become a learning tool for budding graphic and web designers.
 I also think it's important for non-designers and people in the street to be able to recognise and deconstruct their surroundings, particularly advertising and its power over our lives.
 [Everything is architecture, everyone an architect!](https://pbs.twimg.com/media/Dlh_mOmWsAIN9mo.jpg)

 - Add sound effects for win/lose to make the game more interactive.

+- Sound on off button for those who don't want backing music.

+- Setting high score with save to local storage

+- Maybe some kind of ranking system at end like "type nerd", "type beginner" based on score.
+Or getting 90+ gets a prize, triggers something happening.
+100 is highest possible score so this could trigger something too.

 ## Image Sources